For every kid, ages 8–12

 Sarah

-Warm.
 Steady.
+Honest.
 On your side.

 I grew up ADHD in a school system that didn't know what to do with me.
 I was lucky — I had mentors who did.